dotnet-websharper/docs/content/core/sitelets.md

     // Same as above.
     ```

-For the mathematically enclined, the functions `Sitelet.Empty` and `+` make sitelets a monoid.
+For the mathematically inclined, the functions `Sitelet.Empty` and `+` make sitelets a monoid.
 Note that it is non-commutative: if a URL is accepted by both sitelets, the left one will be chosen to handle the request.

 * `Sitelet.Shift` takes a sitelet and shifts it by a path segment.